lorenzotomada/NS_continuation/tutorial.md

 We also underline that, while the use of a continuation algorithm can turn out to be crucial in some scenarios, the computational mesh also plays a huge role in bifurcation problems, as pointed out, e.g. by [Gonnella et al.](https://arxiv.org/abs/2402.16803) in her last paper.

 ### The algorithm in the unsteady case

+---

 The simplest and most intuitive idea for a continuation algorithm in the time-dependent case would be to solve the steady problem using a continuation algorithm, obtaining an asymmetrical solution $(\boldsymbol{u}_\text{steady}, p_{\text{steady}})$, and to pass it as initial guess to the nonlinear solver.

 However, there are two criticalities related to this first, naive idea:
-- at the beginning of time stepping, when we are very far away from the steady solution, it is possible that the initial guess is "too far", slowing down convergence and making the use of the method much slower and more computationally demanding;
+- at the beginning of time stepping, when we are very far away from the steady solution, it is possible that the initial guess is "too far" from the actual solution, slowing down convergence and making the use of the method much slower and more computationally demanding;
 - related to the first one: the steady solution could be so much "far away" from the actual solution at the next time step that Newton's method does not even converge!

 ---